jacuzzi-technologies/js-practice/README.md

 `npm run test-watch` will watch files for changes and run tests automatically.

-1. Write a test that tests ONE thing.
+1. Write a FAILING test that tests a single piece of logic
-2. Implement only the logic to make that test pass
+2. Implement only the logic to make that test PASS
-3. Write another test
+3. Write another FAILING test
-4. Implement only the logic to make the second test pass etc.
+4. Implement only the logic to make the second test PASS etc.